 What’s the difference?

-It’s not uncommon for me to see individuals who have been suggested a highly restricted diet by a dietitian.
+It’s not uncommon for us to see individuals who have been suggested a highly restricted diet by a dietitian.
 While this can help manage symptoms, it doesn’t address the root cause.

 - Rather than putting you on a very restrictive diet for life to manage your symptoms, nutritionist consultations work differently.

 - The aim is to address the underlying imbalance in the digestive system so that symptoms are resolved and a restricted diet doesn’t need to be followed.